The Reporter’s Guide to a Civil Lawsuit

 One form of injunctive relief frequently requested is “specific performance,” which is essentially a direction to a party to perform its contract.
 Specific performance may be requested in land sales contracts and non-compete agreements.
 However, this remedy is not available to enforce certain types of contracts, such as personal service contracts.

 A party also may seek declaratory relief.
-The trial courts have jurisdiction "to declare rights, status, and other equitable or legal relations whether or not further relief is or could be claimed."
+The trial courts have jurisdiction “to declare rights, status, and other equitable or legal relations whether or not further relief is or could be claimed.”
 Fla.
 Stat.
 Sec.
-86.011 (2003).
-This may include the interpretation and declaration of rights under "a statute, regulation, municipal ordinance, contract, deed, will, franchise, or other article, memorandum, or instrument in writing."
+86.011 (2014).
+This may include the interpretation and declaration of rights under a “statute, or any regulation made under statutory authority, or by municipal ordinance, contract, deed, will, franchise, or other article, memorandum, or instrument in writing.”
 Fla.
 Stat.
 Sec.
-86.021 (2003).
-The declaration may be affirmative or negative and "has the force and effect of a final judgment."
+86.021 (2014).
+The declaration may be affirmative or negative and “has the force and effect of a final judgment.”
 Fla.
 Stat.
 Sec.
-86.011 (2003).
+86.011 (2014).
 For example, declaratory judgment proceedings frequently are initiated by insurance companies seeking a determination of their obligation to defend against another action.

 After being served with the initial pleading, the defendant (or respondent) must respond to it.
 A defendant has a couple of options at this stage.